-2020 UPDATE: The state of Pennsylvania is under a stay-at-home order until May 8, 2020; however, you are still able to enjoy your favorites from Fogo de Chao Pittsburgh.
+2020 UPDATE: As of October 15, Fogo Pittsburgh is open for dining.
+Aren’t able to make it to town or rather eat at home?
+You are still able to enjoy your favorites from Fogo de Chao Pittsburgh.
 While you won’t experience the atmosphere that I described below, you can bring the taste sensations right to your home.
 Check out their catering options, including the Full Churrasco Grill At Home experience for 6 OR the fully cooked Celebration Experince for four.
 These look SOOOOO good!
 Stay well, friends.

 I was invited to a media opening night of Fogo de Chao Pittsburgh in exchange for sharing my experience.
 All opinions are 100% my own.

 Fogo de Chao Pittsburgh

 Is there a better date night location for Greg and I than a Brazilian Steakhouse?
 The answer is nope.
 When I told him that I’d be treating him to dinner at an all-you-can-eat meat restaurant in the heart of downtown Pittsburgh, he was all in.